UnionInternationalCheminsdeFer/OSDM/specification-structure.md

 ### Part I: An Offline Model

-Wiil be released until December 17th.
+Will be released until December 17th.

 ### Part II: An Online API

-Apart form the descrption with the [Online API](./OSDM-Online-v0.9.9.yml) is explained in this documents:
+The the [Online API](./OSDM-Online-v0.9.9.yml) is explained in this documents:

 - [Technical Principles](./technical-principles)
 - [Processes](./processes)